GPS Tracking Laws Louisiana – What Is Legal vs Illegal 2023

 What Is The Penalty For Illegally Using A GPS Tracker In Louisiana?

 2011 Louisiana Laws Revised Statutes TITLE 14 — Criminal law RS 14:323

 Can Louisiana Law Enforcement Officers Use GPS Trackers?

 Any police agency that has lawfully acquired a search warrant (Supreme Court’s decision) can use vehicle tracking systems to gather evidence on a private citizen that will assist in any counter surveillance operations.
 Law enforcement agencies are required to collect contemporaneous records describing (in detail) the circumstances why and how the hidden GPS tracker is being used.

 Family Law & Child Custody: A parent or legal guardian can use a tracker to monitor the location or movements of a minor child without their consent.

 Public Safety: The owner of a car can legally use a tracking device for the purpose of auto-theft recovery in the case that vehicle is ever stolen.

 Louisiana Legal To Track Spouse With GPS?

 This is a very important section as it pertains to fourth amendment rights, so please pay close attention if you plan on using a GPS tracker to discover if a spouse is cheating!
-Louisiana laws states:
+Louisiana GPS laws state: